 This simple and healthy recipe is based on the delicious acai yogurt bowl recipes Madi and I tried when she was living down in Santa Barbara.
 It’s something we both miss and love to try to make our own yogurt bowls and smoothie bowls at home.

-Here’s all of the ingredients you’ll need!
+Here are all of the ingredients you’ll need!

-1 cup mixed fruit; I selected blueberries from my garden, strawberries and mango.
+1 cup mixed fruit; I selected blueberries from my garden, strawberries, and mango.
 This was a heavenly combination, but you can definitely choose whatever your favorite fruits are!
 Other good choices would be banana, pineapple, or raspberries.

 Start with a ripe cantaloupe and cut it in two.
 Remove the seeds from 1/2 and scoop out additional cantaloupe to make room for your yogurt, fruit and granola.